embedded-graphics/embedded-graphics/embedded-graphics/README.md

 # Embedded graphics

 Embedded-graphics is a 2D graphics library that is focused on memory constrained embedded devices.
-It contains build in items that make it easy to draw 2D graphics primitives:
+It contains built in items that make it easy to draw 2D graphics primitives:

 - Primitive shapes with stroke and/or fill
   - Lines
   - Rectangles
   - Circles
   - Triangles
+- Images
-- Images from raw data
+  - Built in support for images from raw data
+  - Other image formats, like BMP and TGA images, are supported using an [external crate](#additional-functions-provided-by-external-crates)
+- Text
-- Text with multiple built in monospace fonts
+  - Built in fonts
-- additional functions are provided by [external crates](#additional-functions-provided-by-external-crates)
+  - Additional fonts can be added by [external crates](#additional-functions-provided-by-external-crates)

 A core goal of embedded-graphics is to draw graphics without using any buffers; the crate is `no_std` compatible and works without a dynamic memory allocator, and without pre-allocating large